Skip to main content

 Less guesswork in the language.
 Less guesswork in the repair loop.

 The first example is about API ambiguity.
-The second is about what happens when the first attempt is wrong.
+The second is about what happens when the first attempt is wrong and you need a repair loop a human reviewer can follow.

 Reversing bytes should be boring